citadel-tech/coinswap/docs/taker.md

 A simple command line app to operate as coinswap client.

 The app works as regular Bitcoin wallet with added capability to perform coinswaps.
 The app requires a running Bitcoin Core node with RPC access.
-It currently only runs on Testnet4.
-Suggested faucet for getting Testnet4 coins: https://mempool.space/testnet4/faucet
+Use this faucet: http://xjw3jlepdy35ydwpjuptdbu3y74gyeagcjbuyq7xals2njjxrze6kxid.onion/(open in Tor browser) to get some signet coins.

 For more detailed usage information, please refer: https://github.com/citadel-tech/coinswap/blob/master/docs/app%20demos/taker.md